xiong-jie-y/remimi/README.md

 ### Realtime Monocular Depth Estimation Examples with DPT
 ![](./images/monodepth_static.gif)

-* Use prime sense default camera intrinsic as intrinsic.
+* This scripts prime sense default camera intrinsic as default intrinsic.
 * When you use realsense you can use correct intrinsic easily, or for web cam please find intrinsic by yourself.
 * The argument of the run_dpt_monodepth.py is almost same as DPT's run_monodepth.py script.